saibharath9999/CRM/README.md

 ### What is this repository for? ###

-	Automation testing for the Deloz Application.
+	Automation testing for the CRM Application.

 ### How do I get set up? ###

-—> Initially clone from the Webtest repository using $ git clone https://sai_bharath@bitbucket.org/aviks_deloz/webtest.git.
+—> Initially clone from the Webtest repository using $ git clone https://github.com/saibharath9999/CRM.git

 —> Need Python3 for running automation.